Profit and Loss (Star Trek: Deep Space Nine): Production

 In this episode, the main guest star is Mary Crosby, playing the role of Natima Lang.
 Mary is the daughter of Bing Crosby and the aunt of Denise Crosby, who had played Tasha Yar on Star Trek: The Next Generation.

 Producer Ira Steven Behr disliked this episode, because he believed that it made Quark come across as too heroic.

 However, makeup artist Michael Westmore has stated that the love scene between Quark and Natima Lang in this episode was one of his favorite Star Trek scenes.
 He liked the scene so much because in spite of the heavy prosthetic makeup, it was a simple, romantic scene between two people in love and the makeup becomes completely unimportant.
 Armin Shimerman (Quark) and Mary Crosby (Natima Lang) had their makeup touched up every time the actors kissed, since his red-orange makeup kept mixing with her light grey makeup.

-During filming, a 6.7 magnitude earthquake struck on January 17, 1994 at 4:31 am, while Armin Shimerman, Mary Crosby and other actors requiring extensive makeup, were in preparation for crew call.
+During filming, a 6.7 magnitude earthquake struck on January 17, 1994 at 4:31 am, while Armin Shimerman, Mary Crosby, Edward Wiley, and other actors requiring extensive makeup, were in preparation for crew call.
 Most of the actors in the makeup trailer (whilst still in makeup) ran to their cars and drove home to check on their families.
 While driving through the streets of L.A., many of the actors startled many other motorists with their bizarre alien makeup.
-According to Armin Shimerman, He "scared the crap out of people" with his alien appearance.
+According to Armin Shimerman, he "scared the crap out of people" with his alien appearance.

 Michael Reilly Burke, who plays Hogue, had also performed on Star Trek: The Next Generation, but not as the same character.